Manage your release

 View the stage types that you have added.

 An environment can contain multiple servers.
+Each environment will be assigned to a stage later.

 Use tags to make it easier to set up your servers when you deploy to a stage.
 Perform deployment actions based on tags and not server names.
 Explain more.